Last Updated: February 8, 2023

 The rescue diver needs sufficient oxygen when underwater to rescue the individual safely.
 Thereby, an oxygen tank or cylinder is a must.

-The fins enable the rescue diver to move swiftly.
-They are a necessary equipment as agility and speed are integral parts of a rescuing mission.
+They enable the rescue diver to move swiftly.
+Diving fins are a necessary equipment as agility and speed are integral parts of a rescuing mission.

 The weights ensure that the rescue diver reaches the depths of the water faster and can rescue the individual quicker.